LittleCarlito/littlecarlito.github.io/packages/blorktools/README.md

 ## License

-GNU General Public License v3.0 (GPL-3.0)
+This package is licensed under the GNU General Public License v3.0 (GPL-3.0).

+See the root [LICENSE](../../LICENSE) file for full terms and conditions.